yakivmospan/android-snippets/articles/android/pebble/Pebble. Little Helper.md

 Lets look closer :

+- I don't like to carry a lot of staff with me.
+Thats why I use only my phone to listen music or read books.
+And every day in bus, metro or while riding the bike I was needed to take it out from pocket every time I wanted another track.
+That was anoing.
+And now all I need is to touch my hand.
 - If you love skiing like I do than you know how hard is to get your phone from pocket at the mountain.
 And with Pebble you can even track your run statistic without doing that.

 Pebble opens the door into the world of Comfort and new Possibilities.